To enjoy the full Mail & Guardian online experience: please upgrade your browser

 Sibande’s work changes not so much the concerns raised but the geography.
 She snatches us out of the excessive, often infertile, moments of reality into the intangible plains of the imaginary.
 With her famous heroine black maid, Sophie, she unlocks our scenes of fantasy and flight.

 In Admiration of the Purple Figure, a photographic reproduction of her sculptural installation appears in a monochromatic purple surrounded by creatures with an oceanic feel.
 Unlike Jackson’s boys, whose eyes gander at viewers, Sibande’s Sophie, with eyes wide shut, appears to be in a world of her own seemingly unmoved by events around her.
 More often than not, we never know the world that surrounds Sophie – a decontextualised world.

 “Every great dream begins with a dreamer.
 Always remember, you have within you the strength, the patience, and the passion to reach for the stars to change the world,” slave abolitionist Harriet Tubman once remarked.

-In Kimathi Donkor’s Harriet Tubman en route to Canada, we see her depicted as a statuesque figure, towering over a man as she points him to the distance with one hand and carries a firearm in the other.
+No common theme In Kimathi Donkor’s Harriet Tubman en route to Canada, we see her depicted as a statuesque figure, towering over a man as she points him to the distance with one hand and carries a firearm in the other.
 The man is lying down as if refusing to follow or escape.

 Tubman is also known to have said: “I freed a thousand slaves; I could have freed a thousand more if only they knew they were slaves.”
 Ngobeni’s Painting History series is an adaptation of Dumile Feni’s sculpture, also titled History, which shows the terrible condition of human exploitation and slavery.